kirankumarhere/Fabric-Defect-Identification-System/README.md

 using the command: python motor_cam_2_pattern_no_pat.py

 NOTE:
-#if any usb problem arises in STEP 2, execute these two commands in terminal and try STEP 2 again...
+If any usb problem arises while running the motor_cam_2_pattern_no_pat code, execute these two commands in terminal and try again...

 sudo usermod -a -G dialout "USERNAME OF THE SYSTEM" sudo chmod a+rw /dev/ttyACM0